-KE 7-5: When an ACTIVE PANEL including the exhaust drift is occupied, at least one CAM communicating with the CMR is required in the exhaust drift of an active Disposal Panel.
-Portable CAMs are used when the CAM communication with the CMR becomes inoperable.
-The temporary use of portable devices is managed under the Radiation Protection Program.
-KE 7-5 does not replace the requirements in LCO 3.9.1.
+KE 7-5: When the exhaust flow path of an ACTIVE ROOM is occupied, at least one portable CAM is required in the exhaust flow path of an ACTIVE PANEL.
+Portable CAMs are used and are not required to communicate with the CMR but are placed in a manner that provides visual or audible notification to personnel present in the exhaust flow path.
+The use of portable devices is managed under the Radiation Protection Program.